SECOND GO-ROUND LEADS TO EVEN GREATER RESULTS

 • Unparalleled compliance expertise

-Beyond compliant messaging, Dane County CU leadership also appreciates the on-going compliance guidance they have received from JMFA since day-one.
+Beyond compliant messaging, their leadership also appreciates the on-going compliance guidance they have received from JMFA since day-one.
 “The company’s staff is well-versed in industry regulations and the compliance update bulletins they provide alert us to any changes announced by the regulatory agencies.
 This enables our operations staff and internal compliance folks to make sure we are doing things right the first time,” said Santos.

 • Improved service and performance results

 When Regulation E was first implemented, the number of members opting in to overdraft coverage on ATM and debit card transactions was low because it was seen as something negative.
 “People didn’t understand the value of this type of coverage and I don’t believe we fully explained the benefits of opting in,” Santos continued.
-Since re-signing with JMFA, credit union staff have gained a greater understanding of how the program provides members with a choice of using their debit card to take care of purchasing items they need when they don’t have the balance in their account to cover the cost.
-They can explain the benefits and responsibilities of extended coverage much more effectively and opt-ins have increased substantially.
+Since re-engaging with JMFA, credit union’s staff has gained a much greater understanding of how the program works and sees the value it offers members.

-As a result, the credit union has experienced a significant bump in non-interest income.
-Two months after implementing JMFA OVERDRAFT PRIVILEGE®, Santos noticed an annualized increase of $180,000 in revenue from the program.
+As a result, they have experienced a significant bump in non-interest income.
+Shortly after implementing JMFA OVERDRAFT PRIVILEGE®, Santos noticed an annualized increase of $180,000 in revenue from the program.
 “Continuing revenue growth has helped to offset a decrease in interchange income and has given the credit union more flexibility to provide a wider spectrum of products and services to our members.
 This has contributed to significant growth in asset size and staffing,” he said.
 “Without this increase, we would have had to reduce expenses or make up the revenue in other ways, such as charging higher interest rates on loans.”

 Santos believes that the second go-round with JMFA has led to much better results because everyone is on-board and following the consultants’ recommendations.
 “From the beginning, JMFA didn’t just tell us what to do, they presented the steps we needed to take to maintain a successful, compliant program and explained why the changes were necessary.
 This greatly increased everyone’s understanding of the program and our staff buy-in improved as a result,” he said.